Approximate full conformal prediction in an RKHS: Designing an approximation from a smooth loss-function

-Another important ingredient in our derivation is the stronger smoothness assumption on the loss function (see Section~\ref{sec.predictor}), which is required to be twice differentiable with respect to its second argument.
-This is formally specified by the next assumption. \begin{assumption} For every $y \in \mathcal{Y}$
+Another important ingredient in our derivation is the stronger smoothness assumption on the loss-function (see Section~\ref{sec.predictor}), which is required to be once differentiable with respect to its second argument.
+This is formally specified by the next assumption. \begin{assumption} For every $y \in \mathcal{Y}$,